Standards for Training

 Where can I get more information?

-If you have questions, or if you would like to comment on the Standards, contact the Chair or Vice-chair of NCIHC’s Standards, Training and Certification Committee:
+If you have questions, or if you would like to comment on the Standards, contact the Chair or Vice-chair of NCIHC’s Standards and Training Committee:

 Katherine Langan, Standards and Training Committee Chair, at firstname.lastname@example.org